top of page

 Fans 3

-The Fisher Cats annually finish in the middle of the Eastern League attendance rankings, averaging a shade under 5,000 fans per game.
+The Fisher Cats annually finish in the bottom half of the Eastern League attendance rankings, averaging around 4,000 fans per game.
 Being affiliated with the Toronto Blue Jays while located in the middle of Red Sox country is hardly a recipe for success, but the Fisher Cats have a dedicated, enthusiastic fan base.

 As is typical in minor league parks throughout the country, crowds in Manchester are a mixture of die-hard baseball fans and families.
 With the constant on-field shenanigans and things to do for young and old fans alike, there’s solid energy coming from the stands.